darekrossman/next-chrome-ext/README.md

 ## Features

 - Multi-modal chatbot supporting text and images
+- File attachments with drag-and-drop, clipboard paste, and file selection
+- Support for image and text file uploads in conversations
 - Tool calling capabilities
 - Integration with OpenAI GPT-4.5 and Claude 3.7 Sonnet
 - Support for Claude's extended thinking/reasoning capabilities